|

 - Annulment.
 A declaration that the marriage is invalid.

-Child custody, support and division of marital property still applies.
+Child custody, support and division of marital property still apply.

 - Property Division